 We continue to use teaching squares as part of our faculty development program at Augustana.
 I recommend the structure.
 If you can round up four colleagues, you can do a square on your own, or it might be something you could recommend to your teaching center or faculty development program.

-Dr. Neil Haave is an associate professor of biology at the University of Alberta and a member of the Teaching Professor Conference advisory board.
+Dr. Neil Haave is an associate professor of biology at the University of Alberta.

 Reprinted from Teaching Squares: A Teaching Development Tool, The Teaching Professor, 28.10 (2014): 1. © Magna Publications.
 All rights reserved.